MoofonLi/watsonx.ai_chatpage/README.md

 ##  Overview
-This is a Streamlit-based chat application that integrates with IBM Watson X.ai LLM services.
+This is a Streamlit-based chat application that integrates with IBM watsonx.ai LLM services.
 ### Environment Setup (Please download Python 3.11 first)
 #### Mac
 ```bash